AVEVA/sample-adh-omf_to_adh_quick_start-guide_jupyter-python/README.md

 ### Running the Jupyter Notebook

+1. Install required modules by running:
+    ```bash
+    pip install -r requirements.txt
+    ```
-- Open a terminal and type in `jupyter notebook`.
+1. Open a terminal and type in `jupyter notebook`.
 This will open a browser window.
 Navigate to the cloned repository and open up `quickstart.ipynb`.
 Run the cells one by one and you can see the output in browser itself.

 ## Documentation